Edit

 Metric Query Response Context Ground truth

-Groundedness Required: Str Required: Str Required: Str N/A
+Groundedness Required: Str Required: Str Required: Str Doesn't apply

-Relevance Required: Str Required: Str Required: Str N/A
+Relevance Required: Str Required: Str Required: Str Doesn't apply

-GPT-similarity Required: Str Required: Str N/A Required: Str
+GPT-similarity Required: Str Required: Str Doesn't apply Required: Str

-F1 score N/A Required: Str N/A Required: Str
+F1 score Doesn't apply Required: Str Doesn't apply Required: Str

-BLEU score N/A Required: Str N/A Required: Str
+BLEU score Doesn't apply Required: Str Doesn't apply Required: Str

-GLEU score N/A Required: Str N/A Required: Str
+GLEU score Doesn't apply Required: Str Doesn't apply Required: Str

-METEOR score N/A Required: Str N/A Required: Str
+METEOR score Doesn't apply Required: Str Doesn't apply Required: Str

-ROUGE score N/A Required: Str N/A Required: Str
+ROUGE score Doesn't apply Required: Str Doesn't apply Required: Str

-Self-harm-related content Required: Str Required: Str N/A N/A
+Self-harm-related content Required: Str Required: Str Doesn't apply Doesn't apply

-Hateful and unfair content Required: Str Required: Str N/A N/A
+Hateful and unfair content Required: Str Required: Str Doesn't apply Doesn't apply

-Violent content Required: Str Required: Str N/A N/A
+Violent content Required: Str Required: Str Doesn't apply Doesn't apply

-Sexual content Required: Str Required: Str N/A N/A
+Sexual content Required: Str Required: Str Doesn't apply Doesn't apply

-Protected material Required: Str Required: Str N/A N/A
+Protected material Required: Str Required: Str Doesn't apply Doesn't apply

-Indirect attack Required: Str Required: Str N/A N/A
+Indirect attack Required: Str Required: Str Doesn't apply Doesn't apply

-• Response: the response to query generated by the model.
+• Response: The response to a query generated by the model.

-• Context: the source that response is generated with respect to (that is, grounding documents)...
+• Context: The source that the response is based on.
+(Example: grounding documents.)

-• Ground truth: the response to query generated by user/human as the true answer.
+• Ground truth: A query response generated by a human user that serves as the true answer.

 Review and finish

-After completing all the necessary configurations, you can provide an optional name for your evaluation.
-Then you can review and proceed to select Submit to submit the evaluation run.
+After you complete all the necessary configurations, you can provide an optional name for your evaluation.
+Then you can review and select Submit to submit the evaluation run.

-Screenshot of the review page to create a new evaluation.
+Screenshot that shows the review page to create a new evaluation.

 Fine-tuned model evaluation

-To create a new evaluation for your selected model deployment, you can use a GPT model to generate sample questions or you can choose from your established dataset collection.
+To create a new evaluation for your selected model deployment, you can use a GPT model to generate sample questions, or you can select from your established dataset collection.

-Screenshot of select data source in create a new evaluation.
+Screenshot that shows how to select a data source in Create a new evaluation.

-Set up the test dataset that is used for evaluation.
+Set up the test dataset that's used for evaluation.
 This dataset is sent to the model to generate responses for assessment.
 You have two options for configuring your test data:

 • Generate sample questions

-• Use existing dataset (or upload new dataset)
+• Use an existing dataset (or upload a new dataset)

 Generate sample questions

-You can also choose from your established dataset collection or upload a new dataset.
+You can also select from your established dataset collection or upload a new dataset.

-Screenshot of select data source highlighting using existing dataset.
+Screenshot that shows Select data source and highlights using an existing dataset.

 Note

-The generated dataset is saved to the project’s blob storage once the evaluation run is created.
+The generated dataset is saved to the project’s blob storage after the evaluation run is created.

 View and manage the evaluators in the evaluator library

-The evaluator library is a centralized place that allows you to see the details and status of your evaluators.
-You can view and manage Microsoft curated evaluators.
+You can see the details and status of your evaluators in one place in the evaluator library.
+You can view and manage Microsoft-curated evaluators.

 The evaluator library also enables version management.
 You can compare different versions of your work, restore previous versions if needed, and collaborate with others more easily.